 Fashion

-He has appeared at award shows with manicured, polished, and long fingernails.[5][144]
+Vanessa Rosales ofCNN has opined that "in pink, florals and short shorts, Bad Bunny champions a new masculinity".[149]
+He has appeared at award shows with manicured, polished, and long fingernails.[4][150]
 Ben Beaumont-Thomas ofThe Guardian opined in 2020 that Bunny's style influenced fellow Latin artists, who "often now share his highly colorful mashup ofstreetwear andtailoring."[72]
+In 2020, Bad Bunny collaborated withCrocs to create a glow-in-the-dark clogs inspired byYHLQMDLG.[151]

 Since March 2021, Bad Bunny has routinely collaborated withAdidas to redesign various collections within the Adidas sneaker line to incorporate culturally infused elements that represent Bad Bunny and his life.[152]
 In his first drop with Adidas, he stated in a press release, "I have always loved sneakers since I was a kid.
 They were the essential detail of the style I wanted and the look I wanted to have...
 It's something that defines you and at the same time it brings people together."[153][154]
 Bad Bunny has redesigned several sneakers within the Adidas line, such as theCampus, theForum, and theGazelle, among others.[155][156][157]

-In November 2021, Bad Bunny appeared on the cover ofAllure, with the magazine showcasing his unconventionality within fashion which, has helped to challenge gender stereotypes in fashion.
+In November 2021, Bad Bunny appeared on the cover ofAllure, with the magazine showcasing his unconventionality within fashion which has helped to challenge gender stereotypes in fashion.
 They noted his playful self-expression on social media as influential in redefining masculinity.
-When asked about his role in breaking cultural norms, he acknowledged predecessors but credited timing and momentum for his influence.[152]
+When asked about his role in breaking cultural norms, he acknowledged predecessors but credited timing and momentum for his influence.[158]

 In March 2025, Bad Bunny became a global ambassador forCalvin Klein underwear.[163][164][165]
 For its online campaign, he wore the brand's Spring 2025 men's underwear collection, and the advertisement generated $8.4 million in media impact value in 48 hours.
 The campaign also received more than 3.7 million likes on Instagram and TikTok, while the videos received more than 56 million views.[166]
 The Calvin Klein campaign video included the song, "EoO."[163]
 Bad Bunny was featured on the cover ofVogue Mexico and Latin America, photographed bySebastián Faena, for the May 2025 edition.[167]

-Bad Bunny criticized the lack of humanitarian aid in the wake ofHurricane Maria, which devastated Puerto Rico in September 2017.[162]
+Bad Bunny criticized the lack of humanitarian aid in the wake ofHurricane Maria, which devastated Puerto Rico in September 2017.[168]
 Later the same year, Bad Bunny performed at Somos Live!Telethon, a benefit concert for hurricane relief across Puerto Rico, Mexico, and the Caribbean.
-During his set, Bad Bunny wore a shirt criticizing then-President Donald Trump with the message: "¿Eres Twitero o Presidente?" ("Are You a Twitter User or President?")[163]
+During his set, Bad Bunny wore a shirt criticizing then-President Donald Trump with the message: "¿Eres Twitero o Presidente?" ("Are You a Twitterer or President?")[169]

 On July 22, 2019, Bad Bunny joined artists such asResidente,Ricky Martin, and more than half a million Puerto Ricans in taking the streets and shutting down theExpreso Las Américas, a major highway also known as the Autopista Luis A. Ferré, in protests against government corruption and demandingRicardo Rosselló's resignation from the office of Governor of Puerto Rico.[170]
 In May 2020, he had not taken a position regarding thePuerto Rican statehood movement and had stated that he would prefer to answer at a later time with more clarification.[15]
 He later concluded his answer in January 2021 stating that he would never "want to see Puerto Rico become a State".
 It was widely understood that he was not necessarily advocating forPuerto Rican independence, only that he opposed the territory ever becoming the 51st state.[171]

 Bad Bunny released his music video for "El Apagón" on September 16, 2022.
 Accompanying the music video was a documentary directed byKacho Lopez Mari that includes reporting by independent journalist Bianca Graulau.
 The video criticizes deficiency in the electrical network and constant blackouts fromLUMA Energy,Act 22 of 2012, gentrification in San Juan, and land and beach privatization.
+Bad Bunny regularly addresses issues of colonialism, displacement, and Puerto Rican resistance in both his public performances and music video, widely recognized in "El Apagón".[176][177]
+These works have highlighted issues such as gentrification and privatization of Puerto Rico's infrastructure to an international audience.

 Bad Bunny's philanthropic efforts are mostly done through his Good Bunny Foundation (Fundación el Buen Conejo), which was established in 2018.[183]
 The organization emphasizes youth empowerment, cultural preservation, and community development in Puerto Rico.
 The foundation collaborates extensively with local governments, educational institutions, corporations, and fellow artists to amplify its impact.[184]